kwong70/LidHeightPrivacyPolicy/privacy-policy.md

 ## Collection of Routine Information

+LidHeight requires access to the camera on users' mobile devices.
 LidHeight does not require their users to create or have an account to use the application.
-From this LidHeight gathers little to no information on the user.
-The little information the application does create is briefly used to calculate the palpebral fissure height of the user and is then displayed on the users screen.
-Only getting store for no more than a few milliseconds.
+From this LidHeight gathers no information on the user.
+The application uses depth-sensing capabilities in the mobile camera to calculate and display the palpebral fissure height and pupillary distance of the user.
+There are no user accounts.

 ## Data Use and Sharing

 As previously stated above, LidHeight does not store their users data beyond real time application.
 In addition, LidHeight does not work with any third party sources whatsoever.
-This includes distribution of user data for marketing, advertising or use-based data mining, including by third parties.
+This includes distribution of user data for marketing, advertising or user-based data mining, including by third parties.
+No personal data of users is collected or stored.
+No derivative data is stored or collected.
+Third party affiliations do no exist in any form; there is no sharing of data in any form.

 ## Security